xtaohub/fvm2d/README.md

 If you have any suggestions, please contact Peng Peng at pp140594 "AT" mail.ustc.edu.cn or Xin Tao at xtao "AT" ustc.edu.cn.

-If you base your research on this code, please consider citing the following paper:

-Peng et al. (2024), Modeling radiation belt dynamics using a positivity-preserving finite volume method on general meshes, JGR: Space Physics, doi: XXXXXX

 ## License

 Copyright (c) 2024 Xin Tao